Unconventional Path to Becoming an Eagle Squadron Pilot

 Two separate ideas surfaced that were eventually merged.
 The first idea was to create a single Squadron of Royal Air Force pilots consisting solely of Americans.
 The belief was that publicity associated with these “American Heroes” would generate support for the War in Europe amongst American citizens.
 This concept had previously been employed with great success during World War I with the Lafayette Escadrille, a group of American pilots who flew for the French.
 Even before the Battle of Britain, a number of Americans had already joined the RAF, so the foundation for staffing a squadron already existed.
 Since a symbol of America is the eagle, referring to this group of American pilots as an Eagle Squadron was a natural choice.
 Although it wasn’t legal for an American to be serving in the military of a foreign country, both the British government and the Roosevelt administration, for all practical purposes, looked the other way.

 As the Eagle Squadron concept was beginning to take hold, a second idea surfaced.
-With the large number of RAF fighter and bomber pilots who were killed in the summer of 1940, the British were looking for creative ways to find replacements.
+With the large number of RAF fighter and bomber pilots who were killed in the summer of 1940, the British were looking for alternative ways to find replacements.
 The concept was to create several civilian schools in the US to provide “Refresher” training to licensed pilots, using civilian training aircraft and civilian flight instructors.
 The airplanes would be purchased by the British under the Cash and Carry provisions of the 1939 Neutrality Act and the graduates of the program could be used in non-RAF positions such as testing and ferrying aircraft to free up existing RAF pilots for combat duty.
 Candidates for this program would be identified and screened by an organization known as the Clayton Knight Committee.
 While the optics of the program were in compliance with US laws and Neutrality Act provisions, the reality was much different.
 Candidates accepted into the program were well aware that at the completion of the program, they would travel to England and be commissioned as Pilot Officers in the RAF.
 The Clayton Knight Committee’s success in identifying qualified candidates enabled the Eagle Squadron concept to expand from a single squadron to three.

 The British Refresher Training Program at Polaris Flight Academy – The Early Classes

 In November 1940, the British were successful in setting up three civilian training schools in the US.
 One was in Dallas, TX, one in Tulsa, OK and one in Glendale, CA named Polaris Flight Academy.
-The remainder of this paper will deal with the Polaris school.
+The remainder of this article will deal with the Polaris school.

 Although the Polaris arrangement was officially portrayed as a civilian program, it would be structured along the lines of the normal RAF training concept of “Elementary” and “Advanced” training.
 This was different than the U.S. military three phase concept of primary, basic and advanced training.
 Aircraft requirements specified for the Polaris program included basic airplanes such as Stearman biplanes, an instrument trainer and advanced trainers with a high horsepower engine, controllable pitch propeller, flaps and retractable landing gear.
 A Link trainer was also required.
 Numerous civilian aircraft were available that could be used for the elementary and instrument requirements.
 The challenge was finding non-military advanced trainers.
 To fulfill that role, Polaris chose the Spartan Executive, a low wing, all metal, cabin monoplane and the British government purchased three of them from private US citizens.
 Three Stearman biplanes were also purchased for the elementary portion of the course, one Ryan ST-A for use as an instrument trainer and one Link ground trainer.